 - While the chocolate hardens in the freezer, add the peanut butter and powdered sugar to a bowl and mix with a spoon or fork until well combined and a sort of dough is formed.
 Taste for sweetness, and add more sugar if desired.
 If using unsalted peanut butter, add a tiny pinch of salt.

 - Remove the pan from the freezer.
 The chocolate should be quite firm and not melty anymore.
 Place a tablespoon of the peanut butter mixture on top of the chocolate in each cup, and press down a bit with your hands.
 It does not need to be flattened completely.
 Place the pan in the freezer for 10 minutes.

 - Instead of chocolate chips, you can also use vegan chocolate bars, which may be easier to find depending on where you live.
-You will probably need 3 bars, or about 12 ounces total.
-Simply chop and melt the bar like you would the chocolate chips.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Read my full disclosure here